dart-lang/site-www/src/content/interop/c-interop.md

 Native Assets should provide the following benefits:

-* Build the native code or obtains the binaries using a package's `build.dart` script.
+* Build the native code or obtains the binaries using a package's `hook/build.dart` build hook.
 * Bundle the native [`Asset`][] that the `build.dart` build hook reports.
 * Make native assets available at runtime through declarative `@Native<>() extern` functions using the [`assetId`][].